ttkb-oss/mipsmatch/README.md

 Fingerprints are created using Horner's Method.
 A radix and modulus have been chosen to optimize entropy for a 32-bit fingerprint.
 Rabin-Karp is used to find these fingerprints in other files.

-## Fingerprint Versions (future work)

-Fingerprints are URNs which contain a version marker followed by version specific fields.

-    urn:decomp:match:fingerprint:<version>:<fingerprint>

-`<version>` is an opaque string specifying the fingerprint version being used.
-Currently there is only one version, which is "m0".

-The `<fingerprint>` section should contain all information necessary to match the contents of a symbol.

-### Version m0

-Version m0 fingerprints are for finding 32-Bit MIPS functions and are in the format:

-    <size>[$<modulus>]$<hash>

-`size` is the size in bytes of the contents of the function symbol.
-Dividing by 4 would give you the total number of instructions in the referenced function.

-The optional `modulus` is used to eliminate bias and keep the hash within bounds.
-The chosen value should be a large, 32-bit, unsigned prime number.
-If not provided, the default value 4294967279 should be used.

-`hash` is a Rabin-Karp hash of the functions's instructions in their canonical 32-bit form (big-endian) with the following masks applied:

-* R-Type - 0xFFFFFFFF
-* J-Type - 0xFC000000
-* All others - 0xFFFF0000

-See [`sig_for_range`](src/fingerprint.rs) for a reference implementation.

 ## What About…

 ### `coddog`